kmatarese/glide/docs/source/pipelines.rst

 format.

-By default, the first positional argument(s) expected on the CLI are used to populate the ``data`` argument.
-If the top node of your pipeline is a subclass of ``NoInputNode`` then the CLI will automatically skip the ``data`` CLI arg and not try to pass any data as the first positional argument to the wrapped function.
+By default, the first positional argument(s) expected on the CLI are used to populate the ``glide_data`` argument.
+If the top node of your pipeline is a subclass of ``NoInputNode`` then the CLI will automatically skip the ``glide_data`` CLI arg and not try to pass any data as the first positional argument to the wrapped function.

 Let's ignore the fact that you can't pass a real database connection object on the command line for a second and see how you